Activated Charcoal for teeth whitening products are a fairly recent fad in the oral healthcare product market.

 The black color also offers plenty of marketing opportunities and a point of difference.

 Does Activated Charcoal Really Whiten Teeth?

-As of the time of writing, there have been no scientific studies published proving the effectiveness of activated charcoal for teeth whitening, oral hygiene or any of the claimed preventative and bad breath controlling effects.
+As of the time of writing, there have been no peer reviewed scientific studies published proving the effectiveness of activated charcoal for teeth whitening, oral hygiene or any of the claimed preventative and bad breath controlling effects.
 We will go into the research in more detail later.